larul06/101/readme.md

 in any azure subscription.

 Note :
-* Make sure you have the right GPU SKU is available in the region you are trying to deploy
+* Make sure you have the right GPU SKU is available in the region

 ## Requirement :